alexandregv/RP42/README.md

 ![Screenshot](https://raw.githubusercontent.com/alexandregv/RP42/master/screenshot.png)

 ## Installation
-If you are logged at 42Paris, you don't have to download or install anything.
+If you are logged at 42Paris or 42Lyon, you don't have to download or install anything.
 Just skip to the Usage instructions.
 Otherwise, download RP42 from the [releases](https://github.com/alexandregv/RP42/releases) page, or build it yourself.

-## Usage at 42Paris
+## Usage at 42Paris or 42Lyon
-Just execute `open /sgoinfre/goinfre/Perso/aguiot--/public/RP42.app` or launch it from the Finder.
+Paris: execute `open /sgoinfre/goinfre/Perso/aguiot--/public/RP42.app` or launch it from the Finder.
+Lyon: execute `/sgoinfre/Perso/amonteli/RP42/RP42 &`.
+The app will appear in your menu/tray bar (near the clock).
+Right click it to quit.

 ## Usage in other campuses
 Follow Installation instructions and then double-click the file, or use these commands:
 Linux: `./RP42 &`
 Windows: `RP42.exe`
 MacOS: `open RP42.app`
+The app will appear in your menu/tray bar (near the clock).
+Right click it to quit.

 ## Building yourself
 If you want to build RP42 yourself, you will have to generate an app on the 42's API and then follow these instructions: